google-deepmind/mujoco/doc/XMLreference.rst

 :at:`ctrlrange`: :at-val:`real(2), "0 0"`
    Range for clamping the control input.
 The first value must be smaller than the second value.
-   |br| Setting this attribute without specifying :at:`ctrllimited` is an error, unless :at:`autolimits` is set in
+   |br| Setting this attribute without specifying :at:`ctrllimited` is an error if :at:`autolimits` is "false" in
    :ref:`compiler <compiler>`.

 .. _actuator-general-forcerange:

 :at:`forcerange`: :at-val:`real(2), "0 0"`
    Range for clamping the force output.
 The first value must be no greater than the second value.
-   |br| Setting this attribute without specifying :at:`forcelimited` is an error, unless :at:`autolimits` is set in
+   |br| Setting this attribute without specifying :at:`forcelimited` is an error if :at:`autolimits` is "false" in
    :ref:`compiler <compiler>`.

 .. _actuator-general-actrange: